About Chasing Time

 Sandra says: “Our retreats are going to be a voyage of discovery for our guests.
 I’m looking forward to helping them explore not only the glorious gothic landscape of Rosely, but their own imagination.
 Prepare to be inspired!”

 Elizabeth Frattaroli is an award-winning writer for children and young adults.
 Her first children’s novel, Pathfinder 13, won the 2016 T.C.
 Farries Trophy at the Scottish Association of Writers annual conference.
 Her work has also been longlisted for the Bath Children’s Novel Award and shortlisted for The Greenhouse Funny Prize Award.
 She has also written short stories which have been published in several magazines, such as the My Weekly Fiction Special.
 She is currently working on a young adult novel, Sixteen Again, which is a modern day Sleeping Beauty story with a Faustian twist.
-Elizabeth is Vice President of The Angus Writers’ Circle, as well as the club’s representative for the Scottish Association of Writers, and SCBWI South East Scotland Co-ordinator.
+Elizabeth is President of The Angus Writers’ Circle, as well as the club’s representative for the Scottish Association of Writers, and SCBWI South East Scotland Co-ordinator.
 She also delivers creative writing workshops to pupils in her local primary school.

 Elizabeth says: “Having been lucky enough to go on various writing retreats myself, I know how valuable it can be to escape the everyday routines and commitments you may have at home, and be able to concentrate solely on developing your writing.
 In Rosely Country House Hotel we have found the perfect place to host our retreats, with its uniquely atmospheric setting sure to provide writing motivation around every corner.”